learn-co-curriculum/java-module-3-project/README.md

        @Test
        void purchaseTicketSoldOutTest() {
-           concertService.addConcert("Taylor Swift" , 3, LocalDate.of(2023, 3, 15));
+           // Use a walkup ticket to demonstrate that tickets have been sold out concertService.addConcert("Taylor Swift" , 3, LocalDate.of(2023, 3, 15));
            concertService.purchaseTicket("Taylor Swift", false, LocalDate.of(2023, 3, 15));
            concertService.purchaseTicket("Taylor Swift", false, LocalDate.of(2023, 3, 15));